Revolut partners with Flagstone to offer savings vaults in the UK – TechCrunch

 Savings vaults work pretty much like normal vaults.
 You can create sub-accounts in the Revolut app to put some money aside.
 And Revolut offers you multiple ways to save.
 You can round up all your card transactions to the nearest pound and save spare change in a vault.

-You can also set up weekly or monthly transactions from your main account to a vault.
-And of course, you can transfer money manually whenever you want.
+You also can set up weekly or monthly transactions from your main account to a vault.
+And, of course, you can transfer money manually whenever you want.

 Metal customers in the U.K. can now turn normal vaults into savings vaults.
-The only difference is that you’re going to earn interests — Revolut pays those interests daily.
+The only difference is that you’re going to earn interest — Revolut pays that interest daily.
 You can take money from your savings vault whenever you want.

 Revolut promises 1.35% AER interest rate up to a certain limit.
 If you put a huge sum of money in your savings vault, you’ll get a lower interest rate above the limit.
 Your money is protected by the FSCS up to a value of £85,000 for eligible customers.